“What the fuck?” Holly bolted up in her bedroll, woken by the sound of jangling gear.

 Peter’s face flashed through her mind.
 Her eyes steeled over.

 She leapt to her feet and ran toward him.
-She wasn’t going to die in this smelly shithole, she was meant to return to Earth and destroy her enemies.
-Bury their corpses in the Nevada desert, or weighted down in a murky lake.
+She wasn’t going to die in this smelly shithole, she was gonna make it back to Earth and destroy her enemies.
 This little shitfuck was not going to keep her from that.

 Estilian boomed out a guttural phrase—the air warped and bulged toward his mouth—then spat out a torrent of gray fog.
 It sped across the desert, swirling the sand into a hissing, rattling maelstrom.
 Holly crossed her arms in front of her face, shielding her eyes from an onslaught of spellcraft.
 At first she tensed, expecting her flesh to be torn from her bones, then she realized it was just wind; nothing was happening to her except…except…